ev2900/OpenSearch_Local_Dashboard_Server/README.md

 The instructions in the repository will provide direction to host a local OpenSearch hosted dashboard server with an Amazon OpenSearch domain

 ## Hosting OpenSearch dashboard server via.
-Docker on Linux
+Docker on Linux without SSL

 These instructions will help you install and run a OpenSearch dashboard server as a docker container on a Linux machine.
+The docker container is configured in the simplest configuration without SSL

 1. Install Docker